-Admission to TTUHSC SOP is open to all individuals who have permanent U.S. residency status.
+Admission to the Texas Tech University Health Sciences Center School of Pharmacy is open to all individuals who have permanent U.S. residency status.
 Applicants who are residents of Texas and adjacent counties in New Mexico, Oklahoma and Arkansas are given preference over equally qualified out-of-state applicants.
-Applicants must have completed at least two years of pre-professional studies at any regionally accredited U.S. college or university and must present official transcripts of having completed 72 hours of designated courses with a grade of C or better.
-Applicants must complete the application form, request three letters of reference from individuals who can attest to the applicant's morals, ethics, academics and life experiences.
-Applicants are provided the opportunity, through the consideration of personal statements, recommendations and essays to demonstrate their potential contributions to diversity.
+Applicants must have completed at least two years of pre-professional studies at any regionally accredited U.S. college or university and must present official transcripts of having completed 68 hours of designated courses with a grade of C or better.
+Applicants must complete the application form, request three letters of reference from individuals who can attest to the applicant's morals, ethics, academics, and life experiences.
+Applicants are provided the opportunity, through the consideration of personal statements, recommendations, and essays to demonstrate their potential contributions to diversity.
 Applicants must also complete the Pharmacy College Admissions Test (PCAT) with a preferred composite score of 50% or better.